dsohk/rancher-devsecops-workshop/docs/part-3.md

 ## Setup CI Pipeline for spring-petclinic project

-1. Navigate to the Jenkins Dashhoard page
-2. Choose `Open BlueOcean` item in the left menu
+1. Click on `Open BlueOcean` in the left menu
-3. Click `New Pipeline` button
+2. Click `New Pipeline` button
-4. Choose `Github` tor respond to Where do you store your code question.
-5. Enter your Github personal access token and click `Connect`
+3. Choose `Github`, enter your Github personal access token and click `Connect`
-6. Choose your github organization.
+4. Choose your github organization.
-7. Choose your forked project `spring-petclinic` and click `Create Pipeline` to continue.
+5. Choose your forked project `spring-petclinic` and click `Create Pipeline` to continue.
-8. Click `Build Now` to run this pipeline.
+6. Click `Build Now` to run this pipeline.

 Pipeline will take about 20+ minutes to finish.